Let's Scare Julie: Plot

-Recently orphaned teen Emma (Troy Leigh-Anne Johnson) and her 7-year-old sister, Lilly (Dakota Baccelli), are adjusting to living with their extended family.
-Late one night, Emma finds herself the victim of a wake-up prank perpetrated by her cousin Taylor (Isabel May) and Taylor's three friends: Madison (Odessa A'zion), Jess (Brooke Sorenson) and Paige (Jessica Sarah Flaum) who have all snuck in unbeknownst to her paranoid Uncle Vince (Blake Robbins), a disturbed man who is purportedly patrolling the house drunk tonight.
+Recently orphaned teen Emma and her 7-year-old sister, Lilly, are adjusting to living with their extended family.
+Late one night, Emma finds herself the victim of a wake-up prank perpetrated by her cousin Taylor and Taylor's three friends: Madison, Jess and Paige who have all snuck in unbeknownst to her paranoid Uncle Vince, a disturbed man who is purportedly patrolling the house drunk tonight.
 The air is charged with mischief and the conversation soon turns to the tragic lore around the darkened house across the street where a stray bullet had killed a boy.
 Ms. Dürer, his witchy mother rumored to be into the occult, died alone of a broken heart years later.
 The house remained empty until, recently, a single father and his never-seen teenage daughter Julie moved in.
 The girls surmise that Julie has gone to bed and is alone tonight and hatch a plan to wake-up prank her.
 Wanting to fit in, Emma reveals that she knows where her uncle keeps a key to Julie's house and agrees to go retrieve it.

 The girls don scary light-up masks and head across the street, leaving Emma behind to tuck little Lilly in for the night.
 But a short time later, a frightened Paige returns from Julie's house alone.
 Before Emma can figure out what happened, she discovers that Lilly is missing from her room.
 Paige guesses that Lilly went with Taylor who abandoned the prank before they got to Julie's house, remembering that she had to pick her mom up from the airport.
 Madison turns up and argues with Paige over the seriousness of their prank on Julie, who appeared to have her face bandaged and went into a seizure when they scared her.
 When Madison calls Jess to find out why she hasn't returned, she's met with screams and the line goes dead.
 Not sure if Jess is pranking them, Madison decides to return to the house alone to find out what happened.
 Emma runs into a tortured Uncle Vince who tells a dark story of an accidental gun discharge that killed a boy across the street, presumably Ms. Dürer's son.
 Emma pleads with a crying Paige through a bathroom door to confess that this is all an elaborate hoax but when Paige goes silent, Emma enters the bathroom to discover that she's disappeared.
 Emma receives a distressed call from Lilly who, it turns out, snuck out to follow the girls to Julie's but is now locked in a dark room.
 Emma says she's coming to get her.